Unclaimed Property Finder Applications

 Licensure Application for Businesses

-This application is for businesses acting as or seeking licensure as unclaimed property finders.
+This application is for businesses that act as, or seek licensure as, unclaimed property finders.
 State law requires any individual who owns more than 10% of the stock in an unclaimed property finder business to complete the application and undergo a background check.

 Licensure Application for Individuals